JordanCJ7/Portfolio/README.md

 6.  **Open in Browser:**
     Open your web browser and navigate to `http://localhost:9002` (or the port specified in your terminal).

-You should now have the Portfolio Pro application running locally.
+You should now have the Janitha Gamage Portfolio application running locally.

 ## Building for Production